Popular Cat Breeds

 Russian Blue

-The Russian Blue is quite an old feline breed that descends from cats native to the current, and former, country of Russia.
+The Russian Blue is quite an old feline breed that descends from cats native to the current, & former, country of Russia.
 This is a lean, medium-sized cat with a short, dense, plush double-coat that is described as being seal-like in texture.
 The color should be a solid bluish-gray, with a distinctly silvery sheen that comes from the dilute expression of the black gene.
 The silver-to-transparent hair tips on darker slate-blue hairs are what give the coat of the Russian Blue such a shimmering appearance, which is especially apparent when observed in natural light.
 There should be no trace of white or tabby markings on the ideal Russian Blue.
-Top-quality coat color and texture are the single most important characteristics of the Russian Blue in show competition.
+Top-quality coat color & texture are the single most important characteristics of the Russian Blue in show competition.

 Siberian